awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-ad-features.md

 ## Simple application deployment<a name="launch-wizard-ad-features-app-deployment"></a>

-AWS Launch Wizard makes it efficient for you to deploy self\-managed domain controllers on AWS\.
+AWS Launch Wizard makes it efficient for you to deploy self\-managed domain controllers and AWS Directory Service for Microsoft Active Directory on AWS\.
 When you enter the domain controller requirements, AWS Launch Wizard deploys the necessary AWS resources for a production\-ready environment\.
 This means that you do not have to manage separate infrastructure pieces or spend time provisioning and configuring your domain controllers\.

 ## AWS resource selection<a name="launch-wizard-ad-features-resource-selection"></a>